ringoldsdev/node-simple-ga/README.md

-# SimpleGA
+# SimpleGoogleAnalytics
 A simple to use NodeJs package for the Google Analytics Reporting API.
 This is still very much work in progress so please check back.

 ## Down to business
 It should be much easier to retrieve data from the Google Analytics API and this package helps you achieve that.
-Focus on analyzing the data and let SimpleGA handle the rest.
+Focus on analyzing the data and let SimpleGoogleAnalytics handle the rest.

 Getting the top 10 links is as easy as this: